TOP 25 ATTRACTIONS OF MILLINOCKET & THE KATAHDIN REGION

 This national monument was a "gift to the nation" by Roxanne Quimby, founder of the Burt's Bees company.
 Still in a bit of an infancy state, the monument will continue to grow over the years to its full potential.

-• Hike 4.4 miles round-trip to the top of Barnard Mountain.
+- Hike 4.4 miles round-trip to the top of Barnard Mountain.
 The first 2/3rds of this hike is along logging roads and the final 1/3 is a fairly gentle climb on a woods trail.
 The top offers prime views of Katahdin Lake as well as Katahdin itself.
-You can mountain bike the first 2/3rds of this hike if you wish.
+You could mountain bike the first 2/3rds of this hike if you wish.

 You can find more information about the Katahdin Woods and Waters National Monument on the NPS.gov website.